-The DMD is a living document and should be being considered at the very outset of the case.
+The DMD should be being considered at the very outset of the case.
 It is essential that disclosure issues are addressed pre charge where possible and that disclosure is approached by both investigator and prosecutor through the exercise of judgment and not simply as a schedule completing exercise.
 Agreeing a disclosure strategy at the charging stage will help with completion of the DMD.

 The DMD should be served on the defence at the same time as initial disclosure by uploading to the Digital Case System.
 Prosecutors should ensure, as with any material that is disclosed, that irrelevant sensitive and personal data is appropriately redacted from the DMD.

 In cases sent to the Crown Court for trial where the accused is expected to maintain a not guilty plea, the AG’s Guidelines encourage initial disclosure to be served prior to the Plea and Trial Preparation Hearing (PTPH).
 Utilising the DMD at the PTPH can be an effective mechanism for ensuring proper disclosure management and clear instructions in relation to raising the DMD in court should be given to prosecution counsel in by the prosecutor in each case.
 Counsel should be reminded of the need to record the judicial and defence response to the DMD on the Hearing Record Sheet.

 The defence should be invited to identify any likely trial issues as well as any additional lines of enquiry that they consider to be reasonable and which have not yet been undertaken.
 This will enable the Judge to robustly manage the case from the outset.
 This forms an essential part of Better Case Management.